binocarlos/flocker/README.md

 flocker
 -------

-treat a flock of dockers as a single docker similar to the [libswarm](https://github.com/docker/libswarm) aggregate backend
+treat a flock of dockers as a single docker server

+similar to the [libswarm](https://github.com/docker/libswarm) aggregate backend

 ## install